HTS-Earth/general/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: 'Addition: '
-labels: ''
+labels: feature
-assignees: Eldafint, ThunbergOlle, iChoob, ZaDoSS
+assignees: Eldafint, ThunbergOlle

 ---